Uniform Property (S): Open problems

 \section{Open problems}

 Let us list open problems concerning uniform property $(S)$.

 \begin{enumerate} \item Does $c_0$ have equivalent renormings with uniform property $(S)$? \item Does every space have an equivalent renorming with uniform property $(S)$? \item Is $U(d,a)$ always smaller than $da$ (up to a constant)? \item Characterise those pointed metric spaces whose Lipschitz-free Banach spaces have uniform property (S).
-For example, by Rademacher's theorem, $F([0,1])$ is isometric to $L_1[0,1]$ so it does have uniform property (S), unlike $F(\mathbb N)$ that is isometric to $\ell_1$. \item If $X$ has uniform property (S), must $X^{**}$ have it too?
-The converse follows from the principle of local reflexivity. \item If $X$ and $Y$ are normed spaces and $p\in (1,\infty)$, is there a constant $C_p > 0$ so that the $\ell_p$-direct sum of $X$ and $Y$ satisfies
+For example, by Rademacher's theorem, $F([0,1])$ is isometric to $L_1[0,1]$ so it does have uniform property (S), unlike $F(\mathbb N)$ that is isometric to $\ell_1$. \item If $X$ and $Y$ are normed spaces and $p\in (1,\infty)$, is there a constant $C_p > 0$ so that the $\ell_p$-direct sum of $X$ and $Y$ satisfies

 where $d\in (0, 2)$ and $a > 0$? \item Is the set of spaces with uniform property (S) Borel in a Polish space encoding all separable Banach spaces?
 If so, what can be said about the Borel complexity of this set? \end{enumerate}